taikoxyz/taiko-mono/CONTRIBUTING.md

 **It is important you use the correct commit type**.
 For minor semver bumps, use `feat`, for patches use `fix`.
 For a major bump use `feat(scope)!` or `fix(scope)!`.
 If you use `chore`, `docs`, or `ci`, then it won't result in a release-please PR or version bump.

 If you make a mistake you can push an empty commit with the correct commit type.
-For example: `fix(protocol): bump minor, see commit a36daf`.
+For example: `git commit --allow-empty -m "fix(protocol): bump minor, see commit a36daf"`.

 Specify the scope of your change with a [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) in the PR title (for example, `feat(scope): description of feature`).
 This will be squashed and merged into the `main` branch.
 You can find the full list of allowed scopes [here](https://github.com/taikoxyz/taiko-mono/blob/main/.github/workflows/validate-pr-title.yml).